lextoumbourou/notes/notes/permanent/module-cohesion.md

 ---
 title: Module Cohesion
-date: 2023-12-29 00:00
+date: 2023-12-29 10:00
-modified: 2023-12-29 00:00
+modified: 2023-12-29 10:00
 summary: how elements of a module relate to each other
 cover: /_media/module-cohesion.png
 tags:
   - SoftwareEngineering
 ---

-Module Cohesion refers to how elements of the module of code relate.
-For example, some functions may operate on the same data type; others perform functionality contributing to one core capability.
+In software engineering, module cohesion refers to the degree to which the elements of a [Module](module.md) are related.
+For example, functions that manage the same type of data or contribute to a singular, unified piece of capability.

-Some forms of cohesion are desirable, while others are not.
+Some forms of cohesion are considered good, while others are not.

-The [ISO/IEEE Systems and Software Engineering Vocabulary](https://www.iso.org/obp/ui/#iso:std:iso-iec-ieee:24765:en) describes seven types of module cohesion.
+The [ISO/IEEE Systems and Software Engineering Vocabulary](https://www.iso.org/obp/ui/#iso:std:iso-iec-ieee:24765:en) recognises seven types of module cohesion.

 ## [Functional Cohesion](functional-cohesion.md)

 Functional cohesion refers to when elements of a module are grouped because they contribute to the same purpose.

 For example, a module called `file_operations` has a set of functions like `read_file`, `write_file` and `delete_file`.
-Each function contributes to the overarching file-handling function - each task contributes to a well-defined thing.
+Each function contributes to the overarching file-handling capability.

-Functional cohesion is the ideal type and is almost always considered good.
+Functional cohesion is the ideal type and is universally considered good.

 ## [Communicational Cohesion](communicational-cohesion.md)